 Thank you for your brave service to our countries, Muhammad.
 Happy Veterans Day.

-A version of this first appeared on Dadcation.
+A version of Veteran to Remember first appeared on Dadcation.